How to Awk

 Keep in mind

-Not all Awk implementations are created equal.
-This post references the GNU version, although hopefully most of the information is generic enough to be of use in most awk implementations.
+Not all awk implementations are created equal.
+This post references the GNU implementation.

-This reads like “On each record (line) that contains a match for the pattern himom, run the action print $0 (which prints the whole line).”
+This reads: “On each record (line) that matches the pattern himom, run the action print $0 (which prints the whole line).”

-Omit the pattern to perform the action in all lines.
-Omit the action to print each matching line (awk '/himom/ {print $0}' file and awk '/himom/' file do the same thing).
+You can omit the pattern to perform the action in all lines, or omit the action to print each matching line.

 Positions

-As you might expect, changing $0 for $n will print the nth field (word) instead of the whole record (line).
+As you might imagine, changing $0 for $n will print the nth field (word) instead of the whole record (line).

 Regex